-Gerber Knives has just announced the release of their new Empower Series automatic opening knives.
-These new Empower knives are based upon the Gerber Propel, which was specifically designed for law enforcement and military users, but will offer more traditional blades and civilian-minded colors and textures.
+Gerber Knives announced the release of their new Empower Series automatic opening knives.
+These new Empower knives are based on the Gerber Propel, which was specifically designed for law enforcement and military users, but will offer more traditional blades and civilian-minded colors and textures.

 Gerber is one of America’s leading knife manufacturers.
 The Gerber Auto 06 is one of the most popular auto-opening knives on the market, and the Empower knives hope to expand upon that popularity with knives more attractive and practical to casually clothed civilians.

-As we mentioned, Gerber is no stranger to making high quality auto-opening knives.
+As we mentioned, Gerber is no stranger to making high-quality auto-opening knives.
 The Auto 06 has been extremely popular.
 Now the Empower series of auto-opening knives look to bring quality and features in a more civilian-friendly package.
-The Empower series knives are offered in (4) separate frames and (2) blade finishes.
+The Empower series knives are offered in four separate frames and two blade finishes.

-The Gerber Empower blades are made from high quality S30V stainless steel.
+The Gerber Empower blades are made from high-quality S30V stainless steel.
 The S30V stainless steel chemistry promotes vanadium carbides distribution across the steel.
-Vanadium carbides are harder and better at cutting than similar Chromium carbides, making the Empower series knives fully capable of hard action, and not just show pieces.
+Vanadium carbides are harder and better at cutting than similar Chromium carbides, making the Empower series knives fully capable of hard action, not just as show pieces.

-Empower frames are Type III hard anodized aluminum providing superior corrosion and rust protection.
-Gerber then tops the frame with Armored Grips® handle plates.
-These plates look very sharp, and add the color to the knife handles.
-However, the Armored Grips do much more than add aesthetics to the Empower knives by actually improving grip and reducing slip.
+Empower frames are Type III hard-anodized aluminum providing superior corrosion and rust protection.
+Gerber then tops the frame with Armored Grips handle plates.
+These plates look very sharp and add the color to the knife handles.
+However, the Armored Grips do much more than add an aesthetic to the Empower knives by actually improving grip and reducing slip.
 The grip handle plates are electro-formed to ensure the color and features are long-lasting.

 - S30V stainless steel spearpoint blade